Just a moment...

 Conclusion: The alleged violation of Regulation 10(d) was not established and the finding was unsustainable.

-Issue (ii): Whether the Customs Broker violated Regulation 10(e) of the Customs Brokers Licensing Regulations 2018 by failing to exercise due diligence as to the correctness of information imparted to the client.
+Issue (ii): Whether the Customs Broker violated Regulation 10(e) by failing to exercise due diligence as to the correctness of information imparted to the client.

-Analysis: Regulation 10(e) obliges the broker to exercise due diligence in relation to the correctness of information imparted to the client for clearance work.
-Neither the show cause notice nor the order identified any specific incorrect or inaccurate information said to have been supplied by the broker.
-In the absence of particulars or proof of such misinformation, the conclusion of breach rested on no factual foundation.
+Analysis: Regulation 10(e) requires due diligence in ascertaining the correctness of information imparted to the client in relation to cargo clearance.
+Neither the show cause notice nor the order identified what incorrect or inaccurate information had been supplied by the Customs Broker.
+A conclusion of breach without specifying the offending information was unsupported and disclosed non-application of mind.

-Conclusion: The alleged violation of Regulation 10(e) was not proved and the finding was set aside.
+Conclusion: The alleged violation of Regulation 10(e) was not established and the finding was unsustainable.

-Issue (iii): Whether the Customs Broker violated Regulation 10(n) of the Customs Brokers Licensing Regulations 2018 by failing to verify the IEC, GSTIN, identity of the client and functioning at the declared address.
+Issue (iii): Whether the Customs Broker violated Regulation 10(n) by failing to verify the correctness of IEC, GSTIN, identity of the client, and functioning at the declared address.

 Conclusion: The alleged violation of Regulation 10(n) was not established and the finding was unsustainable.